From Playing Cards to Oracle Cards: The Origins and History of Tarot

 Learning to Read Tarot Cards

-Learning to read tarot is a skill that develops with practice.
-Here are some tips that may be helpful as you begin to learn:
+Learning tarot is a skill that develops with practice.
+Here are some tips to help you get started:

 Embrace the Magic of Tarot Readings